tanyelai/data-structures/README.md

 ### This repository includes my data structure codes written in C lang. to use concepts faster.

+Because of the university restrictions I escape from using global variables so you will see the usage of address passing to change local variables in most of the codes.
+In other resources, they mostly prefer using global variables to make it easier to code.
 _____

 | Data Structures | Available Baselines | Homeworks/Projects |